ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/reference/rotations/sheriff-details-chromium-os/index.md

     *   Post-submit builders
     *   *NEW* Release builders

-For more information on how to be a Chrome OS Sheriff, see [Chrome OS Sheriffing Guide](https://goto.google.com/cros-sheriff-ref).
+For more information on how to be a ChromeOS Sheriff, see [ChromeOS Sheriffing Guide](https://goto.google.com/cros-sheriff-ref).